Heart of San Francisco Walking Tour

 The San Francisco War Memorial and Performing Arts Center (SFWMPAC) is one of the largest performing arts centers in the United States.
 Comprised of the War Memorial Opera House, the War Memorial Veterans Building, and the Louise M. Davies Symphony Hall, it covers 7.5 acres and totals 7,500 seats among its venues.
 The Opera House and Veterans Building were built in 1932; the Davies Symphony Hall was built in 1980.
 The "War Memorial" name commemorates all who served in the First World War, which had ended seven years earlier.
 Architect Arthur Brown Jr. designed the Opera House and Veterans building and were one of the last Beaux-Arts style structures erected in the United States.

-Little is known about the man who gave his namesake to this historic building.
-It is thought that the original owner, Frederick D. Stadtmuller, made his fortune in the Nevada metal industry before making his way to San Francisco around 1879.
-He didn't mine for gold and silver ores himself, instead, he sold good and equipment to the miners themselves.
-His home was constructed some time after that by architect P. R. Schmidt in one of the most prosperous neighbourhoods of the day.
-The house stayed in the family until the mid 1900s when it was converted into a rooming house.
-After a decade or so the property was converted back into a family residence and still remains to this day.
+Little is known about the original owner of this historic home, Frederick D. Stadtmuller, beyond his fortune which was made in the Nevada mining industry before he moved to San Francisco around 1879.
+Stadtmuller didn't mine for precious metal, his fortune came from selling goods and equipment to the miners.
+This home was constructed shortly after his arrival in the city and was designed by architect P. R. Schmidt.
+The house stayed in the family until the mid-1900s when it was converted into a boarding house.
+After a decade or so the property was converted back into a family residence and remains a private home to this day.

 In late 1964, several homophile organizations collaborated to organize a fundraising ball for the Council on Religion and the Homosexual (CRH), an organization of LGBT activists, lawyers, and, progressive church leaders, which took place in the California Hall Building on New Year’s Day 1965.
 Despite a seeming agreement that the ball would go on undisturbed, a large police task force showed up to raid the event and harass the attendees.
 The event is noteworthy for the unprecedented cooperation among LGBT rights groups, and the public attention it brought to police mistreatment of LGBT people in San Francisco.
 It was a turning point in San Francisco's gay history, leading to several concrete changes in policing, a coming together of various organizations, and greater public awareness of police treatment of the LGBT community in the city.